 The Inkanima Lineage

-Inkanima and Metsa Wesna the Great were a medicine couple that lived in Paoyhan (Shipibo comunity of the Ucayali river region) around the time period of 1920-2000.
+Inkanima and Metsa Wesna were a medicine couple that lived in Paoyhan (Shipibo comunity of the Ucayali river region) around the time period of 1920-2000.
 This pictures are the only ones that could be recovered.

 In the community of Paoyhan they were conducting a very simple life.
-Inkanima the Great was a fisherman and also was working in his field growing bananas yucca etc. Metsa Wesna was mainly taking care of the four children and grandchildren and as all Shipibo mothers she was also creating traditional embroiled textiles.
+Inkanima was a fisherman and also was working in his field growing bananas yucca etc. Metsa Wesna was mainly taking care of the four children and grandchildren and as all Shipibo mothers she was also creating traditional embroiled textiles.

 The community of Paoyhan did and still does not have electricity and running water so the life style was very simple and very in tune with mother nature.
 The all community it was and still it is completely dependent on the river for fishes and water and on plants for food and healing.
 In fact, no doctor is present in the community and for many pathologies and disease the people still rely on traditional plant medicine.
 Paoyhan is also the community that bear the higher number of curanderos family lineage and among them there are the most prestigious names.

 Inkanima - el Abuelo (the Grandfather)